 shown in other instead.

-The Sandworm tool is used to generate georeferenced landscape of any form using the provided data sources.
-This tool helps to quickly re-create portions of the real world by projecting them onto a flat Landscape Terrain Object.
-The maximum size of the landscape depends on the available memory and data density, but normally it's enough to create a landscape of a big city or a country.
+The Sandworm tool is used to generate georeferenced terrain of any form using the provided data sources.
+This tool helps to quickly re-create portions of the real world by projecting them onto a flat Landscape Terrain Object or Object Terrain Global that supports curved mode and natively works with geo-coordinates.
+The maximum size of the terrain depends on the available memory and data density, but normally it's enough to create a landscape of a big city or a country.

-Sandworm generates a landscape using height map (elevation) and albedo (imagery) data provided.
+Sandworm generates a terrain using height map (elevation) and albedo (imagery) data provided.
 You can use the following types of data sources:

 - Offline — locally stored tilesets: raster (elevation, imagery, and masks) and vector data sources from your local storage device